lunarmodules/Penlight/docs_topics/01-introduction.md

 `app.parse_args` is a simple command-line argument parser.
 If called without any arguments, it tries to use the global `arg` array.
-It returns the _flags_ (options begining with '-') as a table of name/value pairs, and the _arguments_ as an array.
+It returns the _flags_ (options beginning with '-') as a table of name/value pairs, and the _arguments_ as an array.
 It knows about long GNU-style flag names, e.g. `--value`, and groups of short flags are understood, so that `-ab` is short for `-a -b`.
 The flags result would then look like `{value=true,a=true,b=true}`.